Marx2/jobshot/README.md

 - `spec.template.spec.containers[0].command` from original `entrypoint` (unchanged in the modal)
 - `spec.template.spec.containers[0].image` from edited container field
 - `spec.template.spec.containers[0].args` from edited parameters list
+- `spec.template.spec.containers[0].resources` from modal (if provided)

-Nothing is persisted back into `jobs.yaml` by this UI; overrides apply only to the single run.
+Nothing is persisted back into `jobs.yaml` by this UI; overrides apply only to the single run ( including resources).

 Example edit:
 If original parameters were: